slatermccue/PygRisk/ReadMe.md

 have lots of events competing for my attention.
 I'm writing this Readme.md June 10, 2024.
 Let's see how far we get by August 10!

+### Note 7:
+- I am only guessing, but I would think that Pygame has a way to apply a color or texture to a surface.
+I probably don't need to be making separate images for the country statuses (hover, normal, attack, defend).
+  - still, here are the colors: defend is blue (80, 174, 206);
+    attack is red (206, 80, 80).
+Hmmm, those are so close, why not go ahead and make them seem complementary?
+I'll try blue (80, 80, 206) and see how it feels.

 ### Note 6:
 - I have begun the process of creating an image for each state a country might be in.